axone-protocol/docs/docs/whitepaper/introduction.md

 Our objective is to allow data sharing and processing services in a secure, transparent, reliable and easy way to generate the maximum amount of new knowledge.

 OKP4 protocol not only enables the creation of Data Spaces.
-It also maximizes data sharing, based on Web 3.0 value chain, where providers and consumers get optimal compensation for their contribution, in a trustworthy environment.
-The OKP4 protocol is a community-run technology using blockchain, smart contracts and the $KNOW cryptocurrency.
+It also maximizes data sharing, based on web 3.0 value chain, where providers and consumers get optimal compensation for their contribution, in a trustworthy environment.
+The OKP4 Protocol is a community-run technology using blockchain, smart contracts and the $KNOW cryptocurrency.

 The traditional business models based upon data exchange need to evolve.
 As a society we need to let go of the dominant model of selling datasets and access to data flows at fixed prices.
 The OKP4 protocol enables data sharing without exchange.
 In other words, only insights coming from different services (algorithms, tools, visualization…) is accessible to the users, not the raw data; but according to the rules and usage this is still possible.
 Added to the customized Data Space’s governance, this brings confidence and also widens the scope of possibilities to innovate with economic models.

 ### The features of the OKP4 Protocol

-We have designed the OKP4 protocol to be open, decentralized and auditable.
+We have designed the OKP4 Protocol to be open, decentralized and auditable.
 Our solution is based on 4 products:

 #### **OKP4 Blockchain**: The layer 1 for data sharing

 A public blockchain protocol designed specifically to handle the complexity of trustless data sharing and value sharing.

-- Decentralization and trust guaranteed by the Tendermint Consensus & our native token $KNOW.
+- Decentralization and trust guaranteed by the Tendermint Consensus & our native token $KNOW
-- An open-source network controlled by its stakeholders.
+- An open-source network controlled by its stakeholders
-- A vibrant Smart Contract Hub powered by CosmWasm.
+- A vibrant Smart Contract Hub powered by CosmWasm
-- IBC (Inter-Blockchain Protocol) enabling seamless communication with other blockchains.
+- IBC (Inter-Blockchain Protocol) enabling seamless communication with other blockchains

 #### **OKP4 Ecosystem**: Empower the Dataverse